pruje/libbash.sh/docs/libbash.md

 #### Options
 ```
--d, --default ID         Option to use by default
+-d, --default ID         Option to use by default (IDs starts to 1)
--l, --label TEXT         Set a label question (default: Choose an option:)
+-l, --label TEXT         Set a label question (default: "Choose an option:")
 -c, --cancel-label TEXT  Set a cancel label (default: c)
 ```